-(b) General Tributary Characteristics (check all that apply): Tributary is: Natural
+(b) General Tributary Characteristics (check all that apply): Tributary is: Artificial (man-made).

-Artificial (man-made).
-Explain: Manipulated (man-altered).
 Explain:

 4 Note that the Instructional Guidebook contains additional information regarding swales, ditches, washes, and erosional features generally and in the arid West.

 5 Flow route can be described by identifying, e.g., tributary a, which flows through the review area, to flow into tributary b, which then flows into TNW.